 EG: I don't think extracurriculars are crucial.
 Do what you enjoy.
 During interviews, some faculty may like hearing about some of your interests and hobbies.
 Some of your extracurriculars might lead to new connections or skills that can be beneficial to your application.
 But it shouldn't be central to any rank decisions.

-Learn more about the exciting field of pathology by joining the CAP Medical Student Forum.
+Learn more about the exciting field of pathology by joining the CAP for free as a medical student member.

 Read the full Ask Me Anything on r/pathology.

 The Digital Content Committee is charged with increasing the visibility and use of member resources and social media channels to drive member loyalty and engagement by leveraging data to better understand the needs of current and prospective members.
 This committee reports to the Council on Membership and Professional Development.